 Some examples where high profile companies also suffered from China IP theft in their own countries

-These news articles show that the theft of IP by Chinese entities isn’t only limited to unwitting startups and SMEs.
+These news articles show that China IP theft isn’t only limited to unwitting startups and SMEs.

 American Superconductor Corp. has software code and IP for wind turbines stolen by a Chinese rival